OSGeo/gdal/doc/source/programs/gdal_raster_stack.rst

     Both must be positive values.

+.. option:: --absolute-path

+    .. versionadded:: 3.12.0

+    When writing a VRT file, enables writing the absolute path of the input datasets.
+By default, input filenames are written in a relative way with respect to the VRT filename (when possible).

 .. option:: --bbox <xmin>,<ymin>,<xmax>,<ymax>

     Set georeferenced extents of output file.
 The values must be expressed in georeferenced units.